 If you’re in good health – no Hashimoto’s disease getting in the way of your well-being, for example – then your thyroid will secrete hormones in response to signals from another hormone: thyroid-stimulating hormone, or TSH.
-TSH circulates in your blood; high TSH levels tell your thyroid that the body needs more thyroid hormones – and the thyroid then proceeds to fill your blood with its hormones.
+TSH circulates in your blood; high thyroid-stimulating hormone levels tell your thyroid that the body needs more thyroid hormones – and the thyroid then proceeds to fill your blood with its hormones.
 These hormones, in turn, communicate with different parts of your body – which allows your body to carry out a vast number of coordinated, balanced metabolic processes.

 However, this is typical of hypothyroidism in general – which can also result from iodine deficiency, among other factors – so detecting Hashimoto’s disease requires looking for another marker, as well.
 That marker is the thyroid peroxidase antibody, or TPOab.

 Thyroid peroxidase antibodies (TPOab) are key signs of Hashimoto’s disease.
 Why?
 Because if you have this thyroid disease, the immune system uses these thyroid antibodies – TPOab – to attack the thyroid gland.
-So if these thyroid antibodies are detected in your blood – with the Everlywell at-home Thyroid Test, for example – along with low thyroid hormone levels and high TSH levels, there’s a strong likelihood that you may have this autoimmune condition.
+So if these thyroid antibodies are detected in your blood – with the Everlywell home Thyroid Test, for example – along with low thyroid hormone levels and high TSH levels, there’s a strong likelihood that you may have this autoimmune condition.